 The comments section of the questionnaire provided the usual mix of compliments and suggestions and can be read in a separate report.
-It should be noted that, in keeping with the low rating for temperature, and as per previous years, the negative comments are dominated by complaints about over-heating.
+It should be noted that, in keeping with the low rating, and as per previous years, the negative comments are dominated by complaints about the temperature in the reading rooms, with this issue attracting 15 negative comments.
+It is interesting to note, however, that of these 15 negative comments, 9 were complaining about overheating, and 6 were complaining about being too cold.
 The usual complaints about the cost of copying, printing and scanning have been addressed above.
-Although, as in previous years, there were some requests for extended borrowing rights, this can be comfortably offset against the large majority of our users who prefer greater availability of materials in the library as opposed to longer loan privileges (many of the people who left comments requesting longer loan periods also ticked the “greater availability in the library” option).
-In fact, whilst we received a total of 16 negative comments as to our loan periods/availability of core readings in the survey, we received 27 comments commending our good availability of books.
+As in previous years, there were some requests for extended borrowing rights.
+However, this can be comfortably offset against the large majority of our users across all user types who prefer greater availability of materials in the library as opposed to longer loan privileges.
+It is again interesting to note that whilst we received 13 negative comments as to our loan periods, we received 17 comments commending our good availability of books.

 To conclude, the Library is very pleased and reassured that since its inception in 2003, we have received consistently very high ratings across almost all categories in our annual user survey, despite our regularly changing membership.
 We will continue to monitor the dip in some of the ratings in this survey, and all potential areas for improvement will be fully investigated.